Akshay-Bhalala/multi-selector-dropdown/README.md

 A powerful React component for multi-select dropdown with API-driven options, search capability, and add new option functionality.
 Built with TypeScript and designed for modern React applications.

-*The component in action - showing selected options with visual tags and JSON output*

 ## ✨ Features

 - **🚀 API-Driven Options**: Fetch options dynamically from external APIs